The Best Accommodations in Bangkok

 Running directly parallel to Silom Road, and its wild nightlife, Sathorn Road is much calmer and more sophisticated.
 It is no wonder that the 5-star hotels place themselves on this side, along with offices and businesses.

-A hotel that many of our clients enjoy is The Sukhothai, a serene and luxurious hotel with Thai traditions and culture in mind, designed as an homage to the ancient Thai capital of Sukhothai.
+A hotel that many of our clients, especially directors and producers, enjoy is The Sukhothai, a serene and luxurious hotel with Thai traditions and culture in mind, designed as an homage to the ancient Thai capital of Sukhothai.
 The hospitality, food, spa, and architecture are some of the most traditional Thailand can offer.

 Completely different from the traditional take, Sofitel SO blends modernity and chic.
 It basks on its urban location, celebrating the fast-paced and colorful and playful life of a cosmopolitan city like Bangkok.
 It also hosts a famed rooftop bar with a beautiful view over Sathorn Road.